mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 ### Use up all remaining Raspberry Pis to build TinyPilot devices

-- **Result**: We've used up all the Raspberry Pis to build new or refurbished devices.
+- **Result**: We've used all the Raspberry Pis to build new or refurbished devices.
 - **Grade**: A

 Our assembly went according to plan, and now all of our new devices are at the warehouse.
 We're on track to sell off our refurbished devices in the next few weeks.